citron-labs/vscode-command-buttons/README.md

 - `.vscodeignore` excludes source and packaged `.vsix` files from the extension bundle.

 ## Release Notes
+### 0.2.5
+- Added separate run modes for copying only to the clipboard or only to the terminal.
+- Collapsing the list now hides the per-command run-mode chips under the grid.
+- Webview colors now follow the active VS Code theme.

 ### 0.2.3
 - Copy-only mode now copies the command to the clipboard and shows a confirmation message.